adobe/aem-cloud-engineering-video-series-exercises/README.md

     `For Mac`<br>
     > `./bin/docker_run.sh ./out docker.for.mac.localhost:4503 8080`

-3. Be sure the Apache Server is started on Port 8080.
+3. Be sure the Apache Server is started on port 8080.
-4. In the browser window, navigate to http://localhost:8080
+4. In the browser window, navigate to `http://localhost:8080`
-5. Onboard the WKND-legacy project code with the validated Dispatcher using Cloud Manager.
+5. Onboard the WKND Legacy project code with the validated Dispatcher using Cloud Manager.
 Troubleshoot if needed.